haxsaw/actuator/Tutorial.md

 >>>
 ```

-Keys are always coerced to strings, and for each new instance of the MultiComponent template that is created, the original name is appened with '_{key}' to make each instance distinct.
+Keys are always coerced to strings, and for each new instance of the MultiResource template that is created, the original name is appened with '_{key}' to make each instance distinct.

 ```python
 >>> for w in inst2.workers.instances().values():